bayy420-999/whatsapp-sender/README.md

 ## 📁 Data Structure

-The application now uses an organized directory structure:
+The application now uses an organized directory structure with individual session files:

 ```
 whatsapp-sender/